-Venerable Chodron was a co-organizer of Life as a Western Buddhist Nun, and took part in the conferences of Western Buddhist teachers with H.H. the Dalai Lama in 1993 and 1994.
-Keen on interfaith dialogue, she was present during the Jewish delegation’s visit to Dharamsala, India, in 1990, which was the basis for Rodger Kamenetz’ The Jew in the Lotus, and attended the Second Gethsemani Encounter in 2002.
-She has also been present at several of the Mind-Life Conferences in which H. H. the Dalai Lama dialogues with Western scientists, and regularly attends the annual Western Buddhist Monastic Gatherings.
+Venerable Chodron took part in the conferences of Western Buddhist teachers with His Holiness the Dalai Lama in 1993 and 1994, and was a co-organizer of the “Life as a Western Buddhist Nun” conference in Bodhgaya in 1996.
+Active in interfaith events, she was present at the Jewish delegation’s visit to Dharamsala, India, in 1990, which was the basis for Rodger Kamenetz’s The Jew in the Lotus, and attended the Second Gethsemani Encounter in 2002.
+She has also been present at several of the Mind and Life Conferences in which His Holiness the Dalai Lama dialogues with Western scientists, and regularly attends the annual Western Buddhist Monastic Gatherings.
 She is active in Dharma outreach to people who are incarcerated in prisons.

 Venerable Chodron travels worldwide to teach the Dharma: North America, Europe, Latin America, Israel, Singapore, Malaysia, Indonesia, India, and former Communist countries.
 Seeing the importance and necessity of a monastery for Westerners training in the Tibetan Buddhist tradition, she founded Sravasti Abbey, a Buddhist monastic community north of Spokane, Washington, and is the abbess there.
 It is the only Tibetan Buddhist training monastery for Western monks and nuns in America.